shauv-k/Voice-Navigation-Robot/README.md

 ## Gazebo

 Gazebo is a robotics simulation environment included within ROS.
 It provides a 3D physics-based simulation of robots, environments, and sensors, allowing users to simulate and test robotic systems in a virtual environment before deploying them in the real world.

-We will use Turtlebot 3 inside gazebo for our simulations.<br>
+A basic gazebo model we created:

 ![Screenshot_from_2024-07-08_19-38-48_optimized](https://github.com/user-attachments/assets/ebf896a3-99d9-4b0d-b8c7-bb94ffbdb0f3)